YasserElgammal/blog-cms/README.md

 ## About Me

-Iam a Junior Backend Developer with one year of experience, I specialize in PHP, Laravel, and front-end technologies like TailwindCSS and Livewire.
+I am a Junior Backend Developer with one year of experience, I specialize in PHP, Laravel, and front-end technologies like TailwindCSS and Livewire.
 I have expertise in developing REST APIs and working with MySQL databases, and I am familiar with software architecture patterns such as MVC and HMVC.
 I am committed to producing clean, well-documented code that is easily maintainable, and I enjoy sharing my knowledge through various channels.
 I am eager to take on new challenges and continue to develop my skills.

 - [LinkedIn](https://www.linkedin.com/in/elgammal/).
 - [Youtube](https://www.youtube.com/@yasser.elgammal).